 Even after considering additional risk factors, such as obesity and smoking, migraines still remained a serious link to these heart problems.

-Cardiologist Dr. Gerald Fletcher from the Mayo Clinic suspects that migraines and heart problems are linked to at least one serious risk factor.
+Cardiologist Dr. Gerald Fletcher from the Mayo Clinic suspects that migraines and heart problems have link to at least one serious risk factor.
 He says that this is high blood pressure.
 According to Dr. Fletcher, migraine patients who want to reduce their risk of cardiovascular disease should take proactive steps in order to lower their blood pressure.
 Things such as exercising regularly and eating a healthy diet will help.

 A connection has been seen between migraines and a misalignment in the bones of the upper cervical spine.
 In particular, the C1 and C2 vertebrae are to blame.
-These bones were designed to add protection to the delicate brainstem.
+These bones add protection to the delicate brainstem.
 However, due to their shape and mobility, they are also at high-risk to misalign.
 Something as simple as a trip and fall, a minor car accident involving whiplash, playing contact sports, or any other activity that may lead to a blow to the head or neck or overextending of the neck muscles can cause these bones to misalign.

 If these bones have moved out of their original position, a number of things may take place.
 For one thing, they may act as a hindrance to blood flow and cerebrospinal fluid flow leaving and entering the brain.
 Additionally, this type of misalignment can put pressure on the brainstem and cause it to send improper signals to the brain.
 Both of these scenarios can be a reason for migraines.